OpenCourseAPI/OwlAPI/README.md

 #### Filter by type
 Filter by the format of the course (In Person, Online, Hybrid).
-The example below shows how you can filter only `online` sections.
+The example below shows how you can filter only `online` and `hybrid` sections.

 > `POST /batch`
 ```
 {
   "courses": [{"dept":"CS", "course":"1A"}]
-  "filters": {"types":{"standard":1, "online":0, "hybrid":0}}
+  "filters": {"types":{"standard":0, "online":1, "hybrid":1}}
 }
 ```